Best Surf Camps for Kids in Hawaii: Where Beginners Learn to Surf

 Maui Surfer Girls Camp

 The gold standard for girls 11 and up.
-They run multi-day overnight camps in Lahaina and at private beaches, with female instructors who become genuine role models.
-Day camps are also available for kids 7+.
-We sent our daughter for a week and she came home a different child.
+They run multi-day overnight camps in Lahaina and at private beaches, with female instructors who become real role models.
+Day camps available for kids 7+.
+My friend Pua sent her oldest for a week and she came home a different child.

 Goofy Foot Surf School (Lahaina)

 Open since 1994 and has taught more first-time surfers than anyone on Maui.
 Lessons run at Lahaina Breakwall and are excellent for kids 7+.
-They are wheelchair-accessible and known for being patient with anxious first-timers.
+Wheelchair-accessible and known for being patient with anxious first-timers.

 Maui Wave Riders (Kihei)

-Lessons at the calm Cove Park (also called Kalama Park surf cove) in Kihei, which is shallow, sandy, and forgiving.
+Lessons at the calm cove at Kalama Park in Kihei, which is shallow, sandy, and forgiving.
 Best for kids 5 to 10 and absolute beginner adults.

 Top Surf Schools on the Big Island and Kauai